NIEQiang001/view-invariant-action-recognition-based-on-3D-bio-constrained-skeletons/README.md

 * tensorflow 1.11 or later

 ## Introduction of the files
 * skeleton_visualization: The codes used for motion visualization using skeleton data.
 Readers can refer to the `visualize_motion_partial.cpp` to generate motion images based on JEAs and JEDM features.
 Only a c++ version is provided.
-This part is taken out from one of our project and only offered for reference.
+This part is taken out from one of our projects and only offered for a reference.
 Readers are suggested to write their own according to our paper.
 * data: This folder contains the generated motion images of the MSRC-12 dataset and the Northwestern_UCLA dataset.
 Some image samples can also be found in it.
   * Generated motion images of MSRC-12 dataset can also be obtained from [here](https://pan.baidu.com/s/19U8oUBM25-55lJ7k_fCTAA).
 PW：95za
   * Generated motion images of NTU RGB+D dataset can be obtained from [here](https://pan.baidu.com/s/1UrTqjqHQpXBp8YCH5XoYJQ).
 PW：hp51